Skip to main content

 Wag vs Rover?

-Rover wider network, lower fee.
-Wag better GPS + same-day urgency.
+Rover has a wider network and lower fee.
+Wag has better GPS plus same-day urgency.
 Walker take-home: Rover $18-$20 on $25, Wag $15-$17.
-Customer reviews favor Rover.
+Overall customer reviews tend to favor Rover.

 Walker earnings?

 60-70% of booking. $25 walk = $15-$17 walker.
 Part-time $300-$900/month.
 Full-time $1,800-$3,500/month.
-Lower than Rover on same volume due to higher fee.
+Lower than Rover on the same volume due to the higher fee.

 GPS tracking?

-Yes — built-in standard on every walk.
+Yes, built-in standard on every walk.
 Sent to owner after walk end.
 Shows route, distance, duration, pauses.
-Wag’s main differentiator vs Rover.
+Wag's main differentiator vs Rover.

 Is Wag safe?